 - Follow the rule: 1 fret - 1 finger.
 If you look carefully at the patterns inside the yellow boxes, you'll notice that they span for 4/5 frets.
-This allows us to use the index finger for the first fret of the pattern, the medium fret for the second fret, the ring finger for the third fret, and the pinkie for the fourth fret.
-This minimize the movements of the left hand and permits to acquire speed and accuracy.
+This allows us to use the index finger for the first fret of the pattern, the middle finger for the second fret, the ring finger for the third fret, and the pinkie for the fourth fret.
+This minimizes the movements of the left hand and permits to acquire speed and accuracy.

 - Play 1 fret at time.
 You want to play a scale (instead of a chord), so you should play 1 fret at time.
 Press the fret corresponding the note of the scale, and try to keep the other strings muted (you can use your right hand and the fingers of the left hand that are not pressing frets)